-By Brett Williams.
-Last updated 4th August 2021.
+By Lewis Hendrix.
+Last updated 27th July 2023.
 Welcome to our guide on wheelchair accident claims.
 If you have been the victim of an accident in a wheelchair, then this guide will educate you about the process of making a personal injury claim for any wheelchair injury you have sustained, that was caused by the actions of a third party.

 Select A Section:

 - What Is An Accident In A Wheelchair?

 - Common Causes Of Accidents In A Wheelchair

 - Wheelchair Accidents Caused By Care Home Negligence

 - Faulty And Unsafe Wheelchair Accidents